-C. Complexity analysis of the proposed method
+C. Complexity Analysis of the Proposed Method

-The proposed method is summarized in Algorithm 3, which consists of Algorithm 1 and Algorithm 2.
-For Algorithm 1, the flops of the main steps are listed in Table VIII, where n is the number of samples, v is the dimension of a sample, m is the number of subsets, $N{Y_i}$ is the number of samples of the i-th subset in a certain while loop and T is the maximum iteration times within while loop.
-Since the sample is the location of moving object, v=2.
-Taking all the steps into consideration, the maximum complexity of Algorithm 1 is $O(Tmn^2)$ .
+The proposed method is summarized in Algorithm 3, which consists of Algorithms 1 and 2.
+For Algorithm 1, the flops of the main steps are listed in Table VIII, where n is the number of samples, v is the dimension of a sample, m is the number of subsets, N{Y_i} is the number of samples of the ith subset in a certain while loop, and T is the maximum iteration times within while loop.
+As the sample is the location of moving object, v = 2.
+Taking all the steps into consideration, the maximum complexity of Algorithm 1 is $O(Tmn^2)$.
 For Algorithm 2, the main complexity is produced in step 1 which consists of foreground pixel counting and foreground area sorting.
-The former costs O(nwh) and the latter costs $O(n^2)$ , where h and w are respectively the height and width of an image.
-However, in our problem, $wh \gg n$ .
+The former costs O(nwh) and the latter costs $O(n^2)$, where h and w are, respectively, the height and width of an image.
+However, in our problem, $wh \gg n$.
 Therefore, The complexity of Algorithm 2 is O(nwh).
 For Algorithm 3, the complexity of step 1 is easy to evaluate, namely O(nwh).
-Step 2 and 4's complexities are related to Algorithm 1 and 2, which have been discussed above.
+Steps 2 and 4 complexities are related to Algorithms 1 and 2, which have been discussed above.
 The complexity of step 3 is O(m).
 Finally, we execute step 5 to run RPCA on each group set.
-The complexity of RPCA has been discussed in [21], namely $O(nwh\min(n, wh))$ .
-In summary, the complexity of the proposed method is $O(nwh\min(n, wh))$ .
-For other subspace-based methods, the complexity of GoDec, RPCA-ME and PCA is $O(nwh\bar{r})$ [24], O(nwhk) [18] and $O(n^3)$ where $\bar{r}$ is the predefined low rank of measurement matrix and $\overline{k}$ is the number of principle components of measurement matrix, respectively.
+The complexity of RPCA has been discussed in [21], namely O(nwhmin(n, wh)).
+In summary, the complexity of the proposed method is O(nwhmin(n, wh)).
+For other subspace-based methods, the complexity of GoDec, RPCA-ME and PCA is $O(nwh\overline{r})$ [24], $O(nwh\overline{k})$ [18], and $O(n^3)$ where \overline{r} is the predefined low rank of measurement matrix and \overline{k} is the number of principle components of measurement matrix, respectively.